darrendoang/Integrated-System-Technology/README.md

 The API is deployed and can be accessed at [https://fitness-coaching.azurewebsites.net/](https://fitness-coaching.azurewebsites.net/).

+## Deployed Web Link

+The Website is deployed and can be accessed at [https://class-registrations.netlify.app/](https://class-registrations.netlify.app/).

 ## Contributing

 Contributions to the Fitness API Service are welcome.
 Please follow the standard fork-and-pull request workflow.